erick-tmr/contracts-api/README.md

 This project uses [Claudia.JS](https://claudiajs.com/ "Claudia.JS's Homepage") to deploy to AWS.
 Configure it and run the script `npm run deploy` to deploy or `claudia create` to deploy first time.

+It is necessary to configure an `env.json` file to set the Lambdas environment variables.
+The only required variable is the "NODE_ENV" to route the database endpoint to the correct value.

 ## URL
 This project is live in https://479p120d33.execute-api.sa-east-1.amazonaws.com/latest/.